kanishkaupadhyay/Certifications/README.md

-# certification obtained from various platforms and trainings
+# Certification obtained from various platforms and trainings